ProjectOpenSourceStory/TheBook/README.md

 **Make sure you replace 'YEAR' and 'YOUR NAME' with the current year of writing and your full name!**

 Second, your Story must start on page 2 of the document, and must start off with a Title.
-Styling outside of this is up to you however...
+Styling outside of this is up to you however.
+If editting through the GitHub website, just add a decent amount of new lines after the License before starting.

 **All Documents must be written in Times New Roman**